wavefrontHQ/docs/pages/doc/wavefront_spring_boot_faq.md

 If you create a new project using [https://start.spring.io](https://start.spring.io/), add the Wavefront dependency, download the project, run it, and click the link on the terminal, you are not taken to the default dashboard.
 That is because the default project stops soon as it starts without a web service.
 As a result, data is not sent to Wavefront.
 To avoid this, add a dependency under the Web category, such as the Spring Web dependency, along with the wavefront dependency, and generate a new project.

-## How Can I Instrument With Distributed Tracing Across Multiple Microservices?
+## Why Are the Traces Between Microservices Not Working When I Use RestTemplates?

-Assume that you want to write Spring Boot code and instrument for OpenTelemetry.
-You want to ensure OpenTelemetry creates spans that work across multiple microservices.
-Here's what you need to know:
+If you are using Spring Boot 2 with Sleuth or Spring Boot 3 with Micrometer Tracing, and you are using a `RestTemplate` to send and receive messages between microservices:
-* If you're using Spring Cloud Sleuth, **everything has to be a bean**.
-For example, if you're using RestTemplates, those have to be beans.
+* Everything has to be a bean.
+All `RestTemplate` must come from a bean for distributed tracing to work.
-* You can create a RestTemplate bean yourself, or inject it via the RestTemplateBuilder.
+* You can create a `RestTemplate` bean yourself, or inject it via the `RestTemplateBuilder`.

-If you use a messaging or HTTP client (not a bean), Sleuth won't work.
+* If you invoke a Remote Procedure Call (RPC) or messaging service without using a bean, Sleuth and Micrometer Tracing won't work.
 See [Use Tracing with Spring Boot](tracing_best_practices.html#using-tracing-with-spring-boot) for an example.

 <!--